awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-4.md

-# Example 4: Replicating Encrypted Objects<a name="crr-walkthrough-4"></a>
+# Example 4: Replicating Encrypted Objects<a name="replication-walkthrough-4"></a>

 By default, Amazon S3 doesn't replicate objects that are stored at rest using server\-side encryption with AWS KMS\-managed keys\.
 To replicate encrypted objects, you modify the bucket replication configuration to tell Amazon S3 to replicate these objects\.
 This example explains how to use the Amazon S3 console and the AWS Command Line Interface \(AWS CLI\) to change the bucket replication configuration to enable replicating encrypted objects\.
-For more information, see [CRR Additional Configuration: Replicating Objects Created with Server\-Side Encryption \(SSE\) Using Encryption Keys stored in AWS KMS](crr-replication-config-for-kms-objects.md)\.
+For more information, see [Additional Replication Configuration: Replicating Objects Created with Server\-Side Encryption \(SSE\) Using Encryption Keys stored in AWS KMS](replication-config-for-kms-objects.md)\.

 **Topics**

-## Replicating Encrypted Objects \(Console\)<a name="crr-ex4-console"></a>
+## Replicate Encrypted Objects \(Console\)<a name="replication-ex4-console"></a>

-For step\-by\-step instructions, see [How Do I Add a Cross\-Region Replication \(CRR\) Rule to an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-crr.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For step\-by\-step instructions, see [How Do I Add a Replication Rule to an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-replication.html) in the *Amazon Simple Storage Service Console User Guide*\.
 This topic provides instructions for setting replication configuration when buckets are owned by same and different AWS accounts\.

-## Replicating Encrypted Objects \(AWS CLI\)<a name="crr-ex4-cli"></a>
+## Replicate Encrypted Objects \(AWS CLI\)<a name="replication-ex4-cli"></a>

 To replicate encrypted objects with the AWS CLI, you create buckets, enable versioning on the buckets, create an IAM role that gives Amazon S3 permission to replicate objects, and add the replication configuration to the source bucket\.
 The replication configuration provides information related to replicating objects encrypted using KMS keys\.
-The IAM role permission include necessary permissions to replicate the encrypted objects\.
+The IAM role permissions include necessary permissions to replicate the encrypted objects\.
 You also test the setup\.

 **To replicate encrypted objects \(AWS CLI\)**